m7a/lo-nextcloud-docker/README_WIP.md

 The setup principles in this guide are as follows:

- * Set it up with Docker
+ * Set it up with Docker.
  * Use Let's Encrypt.
  * Set up TLS client certificates.
  * Automate as many maintenance tasks as possible.